 kin·ship n.
 Relationship by nature, character, affinity or common origin

-Kinship Workshop invites participants into experiential relationship to nature, landscape and other species through grounding physical practices.
+Kinship Workshop invites participants into experiential, embodied and ever-deepening relationship to nature, landscape and other species through grounding physical practices.
 Participants are guided through simple activities to tune into being outside, how we sense and how we move through landscapes.

-From these enlivening and thought-provoking experiences we can reconsider our felt sense of relationship to nature and catalyse personal responses in a time where crucial and loving action to global issues is much needed.
+From these enlivening and thought-provoking experiences we can reconsider our felt relationship to nature and catalyse personal responses in a time where crucial and loving action to global issues is much needed.